 Photography Courtesy: IFEZ / Left: SUNY Korea President Arthur H. Lee, Right: IFEZ Commissioner Kim Jin Yong

 On Tuesday January 3rd, SUNY Korea President Arthur H. Lee visited Incheon Free Economic Zone (IFEZ) to meet Commissioner Kim Jin Yong.

 At the meeting, President Arthur H. Lee and Commissioner

 The Fall 2022 Commencement Ceremony of SUNY Korea was celebrated on December 16th, 2022 in the IGC Auditorium.
 A total of 61 students from five different departments (Computer Science, Technology and Society, Mechanical Engineering, Applied Mathematics and Statistics, and Business Management) are graduating this year.

 Arthur H. Lee, the president of SUNY Korea, said in his message of congratulations to

 Dear SUNY Korea Community,

-We would like to invite you to the Fall 2022 Convocation Ceremony on August 26, at 11:00 am.
-SUNY Korea is holding the ceremony in person, allowing all new students, parents, and friends to celebrate the convocation ceremony.
+This year, SUNY Korea is holding the ceremony in person, allowing all graduate candidates, parents, and friends to celebrate the commencement ceremony.
 Please find the details below.

 U.S. Registered Trademark of State University of New York, used under license.